A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Experiments

-The true baselines we compare to are corpus \bleu and sentence\bleu (with exponential smoothing), which use the single original human reference available, both calculated using sacre\bleu \citep{post-2018-call}.
-We also present results from several contrastive paraphrasing systems: (i)~\textsc{beam}, in which the additional references correspond to the $n$-best paraphrases in the beam and (ii)~\textsc{sampled}, sampling from the top 80\% of the probability mass at each time step \citep{edunov-etal-2018-understanding}.
-For the sentence encoding methods, we include a third baseline, \textsc{random}, where randomly selected cluster codes are used at training and test time.
+By definition, \bleu is a corpus-level metric, since the statistics above are computed across sentences over an entire test set.
+The sentence-level variant requires a smoothing strategy to counteract the effect of 0 $n$-gram precisions, which are more probable with shorter texts.
+We use exponential smoothing.
+Both baselines use the single provided reference only.
+We also compare against several contrastive paraphrasing approaches: (i)~\textsc{beam}, which adds to the provided reference the the $n$-best hypotheses in the beam of a baseline paraphraser, and (ii)~\textsc{sampled}, which samples from the top 80\% of the probability mass at each time step \citep{edunov-etal-2018-understanding}.
+For the sentence encoding methods, we also include (iii)~\textsc{random}, where randomly selected cluster codes are used at training and test time.

+As a topline, we compare against manually paraphrased references (\human), which we produce for a subset of 500 sentences from the de--en test set.
+Two native English speakers together produced five paraphrases per reference (alternately two or three paraphrases).
+They were instructed to craft paraphrases that were maximally different (lexically and syntactically) from both the reference and the other paraphrases (to which they had access), without altering the original meaning.